-What Jobs and Career Options are There After Law
+10 Jobs and Career Options After Law

-1. Go into Litigation
+1. Go into Litigation.

 But litigation is a rose that needs water on time.
 A little delay makes it wither away.
 Litigation requires a comprehensive approach.
-It is an art that examines your caliber to convince the bench.
+It is an art that examines your calibre to convince the bench.
 It is the medium of bar-bench relations.

-2. Become a Legal Adviser
+2. Become a Legal Adviser.

 Companies get into contracts, deals, and mergers.
 As I said earlier, there is no field in this world where the law has not got its wing.
-Even companies, big institutions, or agencies hire legal advisers to prevent themselves from getting into any sort of trouble.
+Even companies, big institutions, or agencies hire legal advisers to prevent themselves from getting into any trouble.

 Everyone wants to work within the ambit of the law.
-The agreements, contracts, memorandums in a company are made under the guidance of legal advisers.
+The agreements, contracts, and memorandums in a company are made under the guidance of legal advisers.
 You can become a legal adviser based on your skills and capabilities.

-3. Practice as a Legal Assistant
+3. Practice as a Legal Assistant.

 In the early phase of your law career, becoming a legal assistant of advocates or firms is a good option.
-You get to learn so many new and exciting things being a legal assistant.
+You get to learn so many new and exciting things as a legal assistant.

 Your commitment is to assist senior lawyers or firms in their work.
 You learn about drafting and pleading and how it is done.
 Drafting a case is itself an art, as it is the document that exhibits your potential in court without speaking a word.
 Your drafting describes your work.

-4. Law Professor or Teacher
+4. Law Professor or Teacher.

-After completing law, it is not necessary to go in litigation or any corporate sector.
+After completing law, it is not necessary to go into litigation or any corporate sector.
 You can opt for teaching and become a professor at a college or institute.
 It is a noble profession.

 Without teachers, we can’t imagine the growth in the field of law.
-It is because of teachers, so many institutes are running and producing thousands of lawyers every year.
+It is because of teachers so many institutes are running and producing thousands of lawyers every year.

 For teaching, you must be an LL.M.
 Being NET qualified will add an extra star to your job portfolio.
-If you have done a master’s in law, you can teach in any good institute and earn a good salary.
+If you have done a master’s in law, you can teach at any good institute and earn a good salary.

-5. Join Government Services
+5. Join Government Services.

 If you are a law graduate or have done B.A.LL.B or B.B.A.LL.B, then your professional degree is considered as your graduation degree.
 After completing law, you can think of going into government services like civil service examination or state services.
 These are conducted by the Union Public Service Commission and State Public Service Commissions, respectively.

 During B.A.LL.B, students are made to study history, polity, and sociology.
-These can guide a person preparing for the government services exams.
+These can guide a person who is preparing for the government services exams.
 There is an optional paper of law in civil services that a law student can crack in one attempt.
-Even in government sectors, there are legal departments, and after giving these exams, you can serve in the government sector in the law field itself.
+Even in government sectors, there are legal departments, and after taking these exams, you can serve in the government sector in the law field itself.

-6. Enter Judicial Services
+6. Enter Judicial Services.

 It is the only field of law that is not restrictive or confined.
-A law graduate can enter into all three wings of government, which are the legislature, executive, and the judiciary.
+A law graduate can enter into all three wings of government, which are the legislature, executive, and judiciary.

-7. Become a Public Prosecutor
+7. Become a Public Prosecutor.

-8. Be an Assistant Prosecution Officer
+8. Be an Assistant Prosecution Officer.

 The assistant prosecution officer is a gazetted post.
 The salary is quite good as per the eighth pay commission and ranges from Rs.
 90,000 up to Rs.
 1.5 lakhs, as per grade.

-9. Become a Legal Journalist
+9. Become a Legal Journalist.

 Do you keep yourself updated with legal news and legal columns?
 Do you think you are a legal wizard?
 If yes, you can have a good career in journalism.
 Be a spectator of the law field for media!

-10. Be a Legal Researcher
+10. Be a Legal Researcher.

 If you are a man of patience and calmness, this work is for you.
 Yes, you got it correct.
-If you like reading, research work, and do not get bored with paper stuff, then you are ready for this job.
+If you like reading, research work and do not get bored with paper stuff, then you are ready for this job.

-A legal researcher’s task is to search supportive laws and cases related to a case.
+A legal researcher’s task is to search for supportive laws and cases related to a case.
 It is proper research that makes an argument strong and presentable.

 If you prefer a desk job with less physical work, then this is the most appropriate work for you.
 It is not only about finding case laws.
-If you do it with full conscience, you get enlightened with various judgments, supporting laws, etc.
+If you do it with a full conscience, you get enlightened with various judgments, supporting laws, etc.

 Conclusion: A Word About Law

 Law is a dynamic field.
 You realise its depth when you explore it.
 Law is more than just a subject.
-It touches every sector like aeronautics, information technology, administration, and many more.
+It touches every sector, like aeronautics, information technology, administration, and many more.
 This is the reason we study administrative law or cyber law.
 There is no field in the world where the law has not made its presence.
 The idea behind it is that the law is for maintaining balance and harmony in society.
-Therefore its role is sublime.
+Therefore, its role is sublime.